+The raw source code is used as input for the first group of methods.
+The source code is either used directly as a sequence of strings for finding matching parts of two code fragments, or only very limited pre-processing is applied beforehand, e.g., removal of whitespace and/or code normalization.
+Despite their simplicity and limited effectiveness on Type 3/4 code clones, text-based methods are still used today due to their efficiency and easy use for different programming languages.
+Examples include the general-purpose clone detectors like \textit{Simian}\footnote{\url{https://simian.quandarypeak.com/}} or plagiarism checkers like \textit{MOSS}~\cite{DBLP:conf/sigmod/SchleimerWA03}\footnote{\url{https://theory.stanford.edu/~aiken/moss/}}.
 As one of the first approaches, Baker proposed the tool \textit{Dup}~\cite{DBLP:conf/wcre/Baker95}.
 The tool combines a consistent identifier/literal renaming scheme with suffix trees on hashed code lines for finding parametrized code matches, i.e., near-miss code clones.
 Similarly, Johnson proposed to use the Karp-Rabin algorithm and sliding windows for hashed code lines, called fingerprints, to find duplicated code fragments~\cite{DBLP:conf/cascon/Johnson93}.
-In order to also detect Type 2 clones, he removes whitespace and comments and maps all identifiers, keywords, and literals to a common placeholder.
+In order to also detect Type 2 clones, he also removes whitespace and comments and maps all identifiers, keywords, and literals to a common placeholder.
 The text-based clone detector \textit{Vuddy} uses whole-function hashes on pre-processed source code for generating function fingerprints.
-These fingerprints are then used as indexes for the implementation of efficient lookups for vulnerable code in large codebases~\cite{DBLP:conf/sp/KimWLO17}.
+These fingerprints are then used as indexes for the implementation of efficient lookups for vulnerable code in large code bases~\cite{DBLP:conf/sp/KimWLO17}.
 A well-known and up-to-date clone detector is \emph{NiCad}~\cite{DBLP:conf/iwpc/RoyC08a,DBLP:books/sp/21/MondalRC21}, which is mostly text-based but also applies lightweight parsing for normalizing the raw source code so that noise is removed and code formats are standardized.
 The code pre-processing can be adjusted to different programming languages using a customizable grammar definition.
-NiCad is using the Longest Common Subsequence algorithm for finding matching code and is one of the clone detectors used in our comparative evaluation in Sect.~\ref{sec:evaluation}.
+NiCad is using the longest common subsequence algorithm for finding matching code and is also one of the clone detectors used in our comparative evaluation in Sect.~\ref{sec:evaluation}.
 The tool identifies almost all Type 1/2 clones and a substantial part of Type 3 code clones~\cite{DBLP:conf/icsm/SvajlenkoR15}.
 Various other authors have used NiCad as a starting point for their own research, e.g.,~\citet{DBLP:conf/iwsc/Ragkhitwetsagul17} applied NiCad to compiled and subsequently decompiled code for further code normalization, while~\citet{DBLP:journals/jcst/ChenADZ15} used NiCad on decompiled Bytecode to identify Android malware.